 - Make sure whatever you’re showing is visible at 116 x 65 pixels.
 Your image will be shrunken down to this resolution in the search results, and as such, it’s imperative that the thumbnail is compelling even when thumb-sized.

 - Faces are good.
 Humans tend to respond well to other human faces.
 Expressive faces, prominent in the frame, tend to work well.
+Having people-driven videos can also make your content more engaging and increase watch time.

 - Heed the rule of thirds.
 Video thumbnails are no different in practice from other images, and obeying conventional wisdom with regards to framing will help to give you an attractive, eye-popping image.